mrquantumoff/quadrant/README.md

 > An easy way to manage your modpacks, written in React and Rust.

-## Desktop Runtime

-Quadrant is a Tauri desktop app with a React renderer and Rust backend logic.

 ### Installation guide:

 ##### The app is available on these stores: